Courses in Theatre Arts

 Includes laboratory experience.

-An introduction to the theory, techniques, materials, equipment and procedures employed in make-up for the theatre.
+An introduction to the theory, techniques, materials, equipment and procedures employed in make-up for theatre and film.
 Emphasis is placed on design, character development, application techniques and basic skin care.

 Studio exploration of drawing and painting for the theatre.
 Introduction to color theory, highlight, shadow and scale.
 Emphasis on visual analysis and development of painting techniques to produce basic textures for scenery.